 What I Liked About The Canon RF 14-35mm IS USM L

-What I Didn’t Like About The Canon RF 14-35mm IS USM L (or Did I?)
+What I Didn’t Like About The Canon RF 14-35mm IS USM L (Or Did I?)

 Initially, I was very sceptical about the fact the Canon RF 14-35mm IS USM L didn’t have an F2.8 aperture.
 The primary reason for scepticism is that I often photograph at night to capture the aurora borealis.
 That means it’s pretty engraved in my brain that I must have the biggest possible aperture.
 But is that still true with how good camera sensors have become in high ISO conditions?
 Is that one stop of extra light really impactful for my kind of photography and worth the extra money?